tcopeland/nullalign/README.md

 Nullalign is based on Colin Jones' [consistency_fail](https://github.com/trptcolin/consistency_fail).
 I mean really really based on it, as in I copied and pasted over a bunch of the code and changed the module and file names.
 And a lot of this README, too.

+## Installation

+Put this in the `development` group in your `Gemfile`

+    gem 'nullalign'

+## Usage

+Run it like this:

+    bundle exec nullalign

 ## Example output

     There are presence validators that aren't backed by non-null constraints.